The structure of segregation in co-authorship networks and its impact on scientific production: Comparison of community detection algorithms

-After computing the community detection algorithms over the 37 years, we can see how the number of communities grows over time with the size of the network.
-Those communities calculated with algorithms based on dynamics (Label propagation, Walktrap and Infomap) have almost the double number of communities that the algorithms based on optimisation (Leading eigenvector, Multilevel, and Fast greedy) as we can see in Fig.~\ref{fig:Community_detection_analysis} in the left panel.
-The central panel shows the cause of the large difference in the number of communities: the algorithms based on dynamical processes have a larger number of connected communities, and we can conclude that dynamical algorithms tend to confound fewer communities with disconnected connected components.
+After computing the community detection algorithms over 45 years, we can see how the number of communities grows over time with the size of the network.
+Those communities calculated with algorithms based on dynamics (Label-propagation, Walktrap and Infomap) have almost double the number of communities than the algorithms based on optimisation (Leading eigenvector, Multilevel, and Fast greedy) as we can see in \figurename~\ref{fig:Community_detection_analysis} in the left panel.
+The central panel shows the cause of the large difference in the number of communities: the algorithms based on dynamical processes have a larger number of connected communities, and we can conclude that dynamical algorithms tend to confound fewer communities with disconnected cliques.

-To select the appropriate algorithm, we also analysed their internal and external connectivity.
-For the eight algorithms, we studied the strength of each community and its behaviour over time.
-For each node in all communities, we calculated its embeddedness as their internal community degree strength $k_{i_C}$ over their total degree strength for the year.
-We labelled strong communities those with all nodes embedded in the community: $k_{i_C}/k_i>0.5$.
-Our results show that the community detection algorithms based on dynamic processes (Walktrap and Labelpropagation) have more strong communities than optimisation algorithms (Fast Greedy, Multilevel and Eigen Vector), as we can see in Fig.~\ref{fig:Community_detection_analysis} in the left panel.
-From these results, we can conclude that the detected communities are cohesive, and then the network presents a well-defined community structure over the 55 years timeline.
-In terms of connected and strong communities and their strength, the Label propagation and Walktrap algorithms presented better results than the other algorithms.
-For this analysis, we chose the results of communities from the Label propagation algorithm to have a larger number of connected communities.
+We also analyse the communities' internal and external connectivity to select the appropriate algorithm.
+For the 6 algorithms, we study the strength of each community and its behaviour over time.
+For each community node, we calculate its embeddedness as its internal community degree strength $k_{i_C}$ over its total degree strength for the year.
+We label communities with all nodes embedded in the community as strong communities: $k_{i_C}/k_i>0.5$.
+Our results indicate that the community detection algorithms based on dynamic processes (Label-propagation, Walktrap and Infomap) have a larger number of strong communities than optimisation algorithms (Fast Greedy, Multilevel and Eigenvector), as we can see in \figurename~\ref{fig:Community_detection_analysis} in the right panel.
+From these results, we conclude that the detected communities are cohesive, and then the network presents a well-defined community structure over the 45 years timeline.
+In terms of connected and strong communities and their strength, the Label-propagation and Walktrap algorithms show better results than the other algorithms.
+For this analysis, we choose the results of communities from the Label-propagation algorithm to have a larger number of connected communities.